Parity-transfer $({}^{16}{\rm O},{}^{16}{\rm F}(0^-,{\rm g.s.}))$ reaction as a selective probe of isovector $0^-$ states in nuclei: Discussions

-For quantitative analysis, the cross sections of each state were extracted by Gaussian-fitting of the obtained spectra.
-The continuum background from quasi-free scattering events was estimated by the formula in Ref.~\cite{Erell1986}, and the parameters were taken from Ref.~\cite{Okamura2002}.
-The ${}^{1}{\rm H}({}^{16}{\rm O},{}^{16}{\rm F}(0^-,{\rm g.s.}))$ background at $E_{x} < 0~{\rm MeV}$ was considered as a Gaussian peak with an exponential tail.
-Three known states with unnatural parity, namely, the $1^+$ g.s., the $2^-$ state at $E_x = 4.5~{\rm MeV}$, and the $0^-$ state at $E_x = 9.3~{\rm MeV}$, were attributed to the discrete levels in ${}^{12}{\rm B}$.
-Two additional peaks appeared at $E_x = 6.6(4)$ and $14.8(3)~{\rm MeV}$.
-For the peak widths in the fitting procedure, only the energy resolution of 2.6~MeV was considered assuming that the intrinsic widths were negligibly small.
-The peak positions and widths were fixed.
-Figure~\ref{fig:angular_distributions}(a) shows the peak-fitting results of the spectrum at $\theta_{\rm lab}=0^{\circ}-0.25^{\circ}$, and Fig.~\ref{fig:angular_distributions}(b) shows the angular distributions of the obtained cross sections.
+To investigate the spin–parity of individual structures in more detail, the cross sections of individual components were extracted by fitting the excitation-energy spectra with a set of Gaussian peaks.
+The continuum background arising from quasi-free scattering events was estimated by the formula in Ref.~\cite{Erell1986}, and the parameters were taken from Ref.~\cite{Okamura2002}.
+The ${}^{1}{\rm H}({}^{16}{\rm O},{}^{16}{\rm F}(0^-,{\rm g.s.}))$ background at $E_{x} < 0~{\rm MeV}$ was described as a Gaussian peak with an exponential tail.
+Three known states with unnatural parity, namely the $1^+$ g.s., the $2^-$ state at $E_x = 4.5~{\rm MeV}$, and the $0^-$ state at $E_x = 9.3~{\rm MeV}$, were included as discrete components in the fit.
+In addition, two structures were observed around $E_x \sim 7$ and $15~{\rm MeV}$, and corresponding Gaussian components were introduced to describe these features.
+The fitted peak positions were determined to be $E_x = 6.6(4)~{\rm MeV}$ and $14.8(3)~{\rm MeV}$.
+For the peak widths, only the experimental energy resolution of 2.6 MeV was considered, assuming that the intrinsic widths of the states are small compared to the resolution.
+The peak positions and widths were fixed in the fitting procedure.
+Figure~\ref{fig:fit} shows the peak-fitting results of the spectra at $\theta_{\rm cm}=0^{\circ}-0.65^{\circ}$ (a) and $\theta_{\rm cm}=0.65^{\circ}-1.15^{\circ}$ (b).

+The angular distributions of the extracted cross section are shown in Fig.~\ref{fig:angular_distributions}.
 The $0^-$ state at $E_x = 9.3~{\rm MeV}$ shows a forward-peaking angular distribution, which enhances the signal-to-noise ratio of this state at the most forward reaction angle.
-Note that the cross-section ratio of the $0^-$ and $1^+$ g.s. in our reaction was as large as $0.6$, whereas in the $(d,{}^{2}{\rm He})$ case, it is far smaller than $0.1$ (e.g., see Fig.~1 in Ref.~\cite{Okamura2002}).
-This result demonstrates the high efficiency of the parity-transfer reaction for investigating $0^-$ states.
+The cross-section ratio of the $0^-$ state to the $1^+$ g.s. reaches about 0.6 in the present reaction, whereas in the $(d,{}^{2}{\rm He})$ reaction it is much smaller than 0.1 (e.g., see Fig.~1 in Ref.~\cite{Okamura2002}).
+This comparison indicates the high efficiency of the parity-transfer reaction for investigating $0^-$ states.

-For the data analysis, the angular distributions were calculated in the distorted-wave Born approximation (DWBA) by using the computer code {\sc fold/dwhi}~\cite{FOLDDWHI}.
-In this calculation, the Franey-Love $NN$ interaction at 270~MeV~\cite{Franey1985} was double-folded over the transition densities of the projectile and target systems.
-We applied the one-body transition densities obtained from shell-model (SM) calculations employing the WBT interaction~\cite{Warburton1992}.
-The potential parameters for distorted waves in the optical model were generated by double-folding the CEG07b G-matrix interaction~\cite{Furumoto2010}.